iguolee/Bot/thirdpart bot webhook.md

             "content": {
                 "message": "this is a web link message", "linkInfo": {
-                    "type": "weblink",// weblink or goToIntent.
+                    "type": "hypelink",// hypelink or goToIntent.
                     "startPos": 10,
                     "endPos": 17,
                     "ifPushPage": true,